+-- Module : Data.Attoparsec.Lazy

 +-- Behind the scenes, strict 'B.ByteString' values are still used

-+-- internally to store parser input and handle it efficiently.
++-- internally to store parser input and manipulate it efficiently.

 + , module Data.Attoparsec